 About The Artist

-Katie Marland is an artist and illustrator based between Bristol and London, where she recently completed the postgraduate Drawing Year at the Royal Drawing School.
-She achieved a first class with honours in Illustration from UAL in 2019.
+Katie Marland is a fine artist and illustrator based in Bristol.
+She is currently undertaking a practice-led research project at the University of Leeds studying the British bestial eerie and the Black Dog.
+She completed the postgraduate Drawing Year at the Royal Drawing School in London in 2022, and achieved a first class with honours in Illustration from Camberwell College of Arts, UAL in 2019.

-Her practice is research-led, working from esoteric texts, medical history, museum collections and from observation, with a keen focus on folklore and the eerie.
-Her work falls into the category of dark art or horror art, but also includes classical studies and careful observation of nature.
+Her practice takes inspiration from esoteric texts, medical history, museum collections and from observation, with a keen focus on folklore and the eerie.

-She has worked with Penguin Random House, University of Wales Press, Little Toller Books, the Green Letters journal, the London Postal Museum, and on private commission.
+She has worked with Penguin Random House, University of Wales Press, Little Toller Books, the Green Letters journal, and on private commission.

 Publications:

-Ecocriticism and the Island: Readings from the British-Irish Archipelago (2022) Pippa Marland, Rowman and Littlefield - Illustration
+Ecocriticism and the Island: Readings from the British-Irish Archipelago (2022) Pippa Marland, Rowman and Littlefield - Frontispiece illustration.

 Exhibitions: